net-neutrality-tools/nntool/ias-android-demo/README.md

 * TIMEOUT: the test ran into a timeout during the execution
 * ERROR: an error occurred during the echo-protocol test

 ---------------

+## License ##

+ias-android-demo is released under the AGPLv3 <https://www.gnu.org/licenses/agpl-3.0.txt>

+Copyright (C) 2016-2019 zafaco GmbH

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.